 The following table shows selected unaudited consolidated pro forma financial data reflecting the merger of Jefferson with HomeTrust, assuming the companies had been combined at the dates and for the periods shown.
 The pro forma amounts reflect certain purchase accounting adjustments, which are based on estimates that are subject to change depending on fair values as of the merger completion date.
-These adjustments are described in the notes to unaudited pro forma combined condensed consolidated financial information contained elsewhere in this document under the heading "Unaudited Pro Forma Combined Condensed Consolidated Financial Information," beginning on page .
+These adjustments are described in the notes to unaudited pro forma combined condensed consolidated financial information contained elsewhere in this document under the heading "Unaudited Pro Forma Combined Condensed Consolidated Financial Information," beginning on page 76.
 The pro forma financial data in the table below does not include any projected cost savings, revenue enhancements or other possible financial benefits of the merger to the combined company and does not attempt to suggest or predict future results and does not reflect the pro forma financial impact of the pending Bank of Commerce acquisition on HomeTrust.
 This information also does not necessarily reflect what the historical financial condition or results of operations of the combined company would have been had HomeTrust and Jefferson been combined as of the dates and for the periods shown.

-Siz At or for the Six Months Ended December 31, 2013 (In thous For the Year Ended June 30, 2013
+At or for the Six Months Ended December 31, 2013 (In the For the Year Ended June 30, 2013 housands)

-Statement of Operations Data: ( ,
+Statement of Operations Data:

 Interest income \$ 39,692 \$ 80,506

 Interest expense 4,239 10,385

 Net interest income 35,453 70,121

 Provision for loan losses (3,000) 1,900

 Net interest income after provision for loan losses 38,453 68,221

 Noninterest income 5,494 12,500

 Noninterest expense 32,841 67,082

 Income before income taxes 11,106 13,639

 Income tax expense 3,785 2,680

 Net income \$ 7,321 \$ 10,959

 At December 31, 2013 (In thousands)

+Financial Condition Data:

-\$2,102,798
+Total assets \$2,102,798

-176,133

-1,466,756
+Investment securities available for sale and held to maturity 176,133

+Loans, net of allowance of \$27,127 1,466,756

-1,599,967
+Total deposits 1,599,967

-50,565
+Other borrowed money 50,565

-10,000
+Subordinated debentures 10,000

-58,643
+Accrued expenses and other liabilities 58,643

-383,623
+Total shareholders' equity 383,623